Da Vinci Science Center: Deer Park Water Table

 The Deer Park Water Table is designed specifically for preschool-aged children and sits less than four feet above the ground.
 The exhibit features movable parts that visitors can position to change the flow of water.
 Visitors learn about water use, conservation, and the importance of healthy hydration.

 Hurricane Simulator

 Inside this attraction, guests experience what it would be like to be inside a Category 1 hurricane as the wind races past them at speeds of up to 78 miles per hour.

 Invent-a-Car

 This exhibit lets young children try their hand at designing a car from plastic parts.
-The kids get to add hoses to the engine, details to the tires, and, after everything looks right, they can sit inside of their creation.
+The kids get to add hoses to the engine, details to the tires, then, after everything looks right, they can sit inside of their creation.

-KEVA Build It Up

-Here visitors build their own structures out of KEVA planks.
-These planks, which look like elongated Jenga blocks, allow children to test their design skills along with their problem-solving skills.
-The center views this attraction as one that highlights the interplay between art, math and design.

 Da Vinci Pond

 The Da Vinci Pond is a 560-gallon tank, lit by LED lights that gives visitors a chance to view aquatic species indigenous to the area, including a painted turtle and several fish species.
-This allows visitors to learn more about these animals behaviors and their importance in the local watershed environment.
+Visitors learn more about the aquatic life, their behaviors and their importance in the local watershed environment.